Program Manager: 256-895-5246

 - PPA supports the primary policy drivers for DOD renewable energy and energy security: Section 203 of the Energy Policy Act of 2005; Executive Orders 13423, 13514 & 13693; Energy Independence & Security Act of 2007; and 10 U.S.C.
 2911.

 Huntsville Center has additional energy programs and experience that can result in the analysis and combination of energy initiatives that provide the Army user with an efficient and cost effective approach to reduce their energy costs and usage.

 Installation Hotline – Power Purchase Agreement support is available to Army installation energy managers and Directorate of Public Works personnel.
-Email the PPA team or call 256-895-5246.
+Call 256-895-5246.